jkaliski/portfolio-vuepress/portfolio/works/project-1.md

 ---
 # monsun.theater

 monsun.theater - one of Hamburg’s oldest off-theatre scenes is undergoing a ground renovation.
 While the venue stays closed to the public, the theatre company is making bold projects online.
+A new streaming platform - monsun.digital

 ![](/upload/monsun-branding.jpg)